 For instance, a mix of revolving credit accounts like credit cards and lines of credit in addition to personal installment loans, a mortgage, student loans, etc. is good.
 It tells creditors you are able to manage different types of credit that work differently and come with different repayment obligations.
 This part will perfectly align if you manage your finances wisely and only apply for credit when necessary.

 In summary, an 850 credit score is an excellent score that can easily qualify you for better credit products and loans at discounted interest rates.
 If you have an 850 credit score, don’t just relax.
 Strive to improve it to 900, which is considered a “perfect” credit score in Canada.

-However, if you are yet to attain an 850 credit score, don’t be discouraged.
+However, if you have yet to attain an 850 credit score, don’t get discouraged.
 Follow the steps this article has laid out for you and you’ll achieve your goal in no time.

 If you have an 850 credit score, you are in the top tier of desirable borrowers!
 According to Equifax, credit scores from 800-900 are considered excellent and give you access to the most perks and benefits.

 An 850 credit score means you are well above the average credit score.
 With an 850 credit score, you can easily qualify for better credit products and loans at lower interest rates.
 It tells lenders you always make your payments on time, are not over-indebted, and manage your financial commitments wisely.